MPoL-dev/MPoL/docs/tutorials/gpu_setup_tutorial.rst

 images, the switch to the GPU for training Neural Networks causes a significant boost to training speed.
 For a quick example on this, consult the code below.
-For a specific run, the time decreased from 0.133 seconds the CPU to 0.0349 seconds on a GPU for this simple operation. *Note: timing will change run to run, but in general running operations on the GPU, especially for a large amount of operations, is faster*
+For a specific run, the time decreased from 0.133 seconds on the CPU to 0.0349 seconds on a GPU for this simple operation. *Note: timing will change run to run, but in general running operations on the GPU, especially for a large amount of operations, is faster*